-The OP179 and OP279 are rail-to-rail, high output current, single-supply amplifiers.
-They are designed for low voltage applications that require either current or capacitive load drive capability.
-The OP179/OP279 can sink and source currents of ± 60 mA (typical) and are stable with capacitive loads to 10 nF.
+The OP279 is a dual rail-to-rail, high output current, single-supply amplifier.
+It is designed for low voltage applications that require either current or capacitive load drive capability.
+The OP279 can sink and source currents of ± 80 mA (typ) and is stable with capacitive loads to 10 nF.

-Applications that benefit from the high output current of the OP179/OP279 include driving headphones, displays, transformers and power transistors.
+Applications that benefit from the OP279's high output current include driving headphones, displays, transformers, and power transistors.
 The powerful output is combined with a unique input stage that maintains very low distortion with wide common-mode range, even in single supply designs.

-The OP179/OP279 can be used as a buffer to provide much greater drive capability than can usually be provided by CMOS outputs.
-CMOS ASICs and DAC often have outputs that can swing to both the positive supply and ground, but cannot drive more than a few milliamps.
+The OP279 can be used as a buffer to provide much greater drive capability than can usually be provided by CMOS outputs.
+CMOS ASICs and DACs often have outputs that can swing to both the positive supply and ground, but are incapable of driving greater than a few milliamps.